kremalicious/blog/_src/_posts/2009-02-17-out-of-whale-oil.md

     - /2009/02/out-of-whale-oil/
 ---

 Simple, high-resolution Futurama tribute wallpaper pack inspired by the latest Futurama movie Into The Wild Green Yonder.
 This pack includes 4 versions of the Planet Express ship whale oil indicator in 2 different sizes for desktop and iPhone use.
-Vivid pink Feminista versions included too ;-)
+Vivid pink Feminista versions included too.

 ![Futurama: Out Of Whale Oil Wallpaper Detail](/media/out_of_whale_oil_detail.png)Here're the details for the whole pack: